russpv/lognsh/README.md

 - **Good enough is enough.** The shell rejects Bash's more obscure or magical behaviors (e.g. quote-newline continuation).
 - **Readable C.** Avoided cleverness.
 Emphasized separation of concerns and traceable behavior.

+---

+## 🧭 Why I Use This as My Login Shell

+I didn’t write this to replace Bash.
+I wrote it to understand what a shell really is and to have something I could trust and debug fully. `lognsh` doesn't support scripting or job control.
+It doesn’t try to guess what you meant.
+But it’s solid, minimal, and... mine!

 Written a disciplined, modular shell with ~150 thoughtfully named source files.
 Investigated corner cases like locked-out directories and $PWD fallback.
 Cleanly separated token lexing from token expansion via meta token trees.
 Avoided global parser state.
 Designed memory ownership and iteration carefully.